CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 # DKIM

 DomainKeys Identified Mail is, to explain it simply, a technology to add digital signatures to emails.
-A program that receives a signed message, can use the signature to check whether the message was indeed sent by the sender, and that it was not spoofed or modified in transit.
+A program that receives a signed message can use the signature to check whether the message was indeed sent by the sender, and that it was not spoofed or modified in transit.
 Together with [SPF](./spf.md) and [DMARC](./dmarc), DKIM is used to prevent email abuse.